scharmchi/tensorflow-playground/README.md

 # tensorflow-playground
 Various experiments and implementation of simple Deep Learning models in TensorFlow.
 Currently:
-LSTM on MNIST
+LSTM on MNIST,
-CNN on MNIST
+CNN on MNIST,
 MLP on MNIST